 If you need an immediate lift, gently rub this volumizing powder into the area!

 Thanks to Stephanie, the shutdown of salons during Covid didn’t leave me panicked about what to do with my hair!
-And, when I can’t handle my gray any longer, I am definitely doing to try color melting!
+And, when I can’t handle my gray any longer, I am definitely doing to try color melting (if she lets me)!

 Call me weird, but I look forward to my annual skin check with my dermatologist, Dr. Millie Warren!
 Not only do I enjoy just chatting and catching up, but because I spend a lot of time outside, I appreciate the peace of mind knowing that nothing strange is going on.
 I always use the opportunity to ask her what I should be doing to take care of my skin and hold off wrinkles as long as possible!
 Here are Millie’s two must-have ingredients for your skincare routine.